Published 31 Jan 2023

 What is a Nursing Audit?

-A nursing audit is the process of evaluating the quality of nursing care through the review of clinical records made by healthcare professionals.
+Nursing audit is a detailed process of evaluating the quality of nursing care through the review of clinical records made by healthcare professionals.
 It helps healthcare institutions ensure that patients consistently receive quality patient care and allows nurse managers to determine healthcare improvement opportunities.

-A nursing audit checklist is a tool used by a head nurse or manager when conducting a nursing audit.
+The purpose of a nursing audit checklist is to assist the head nurse or manager when conducting an audit.
 It aids nursing heads in determining if patient care is aligned with the healthcare institution’s standards and in reviewing clinical records that can help indicate gaps and areas for improvement in patient care.

 This nursing audit method is conducted while the patient is currently undergoing treatment at the healthcare facility.
-It involves staff interview and patient assessment in addition to the review of the patient’s records.
+It involves staff interviews and patient assessment in addition to the review of the patient’s records.

 This type of nursing audit is conducted after the discharge of the patient from the healthcare facility wherein the auditor determines the quality of patient care based on clinical records.